Pam-Pam29/linear_regression_model/summative/my cora-flutter_app/README.md

 # Cora - Your Health Insurance Predictor

 ## Mission & Problem Statement
 Cora helps users estimate their annual health insurance charges quickly and easily.
 Many people struggle to predict these costs, making it hard to plan and compare policies.
-Cora provides instant, personalized estimates using machine learning.
+Cora provides instant, personalized estimates using a machine learning model.
 This empowers users to make informed financial decisions about their health coverage.

 ## How to Run the Mobile App